Overview

 How to read one in 30 minutes

-If you finish reading without a list, you read it like a novel.
+For Cambridge Cambridge exam technique, if you finish reading without a list, you read it like a novel.
 Start again.

 Turn reports into actions